Vasihakolimi/HealthCare/README.md

 # HealthCare webpage
-**impressive and user-friendly Health Care Website Landing Page from scratch using HTML and CSS.**
+**Impressive and user-friendly Health Care Website Landing Page from scratch using HTML and CSS.**